kevinfrei/EMP/README.md

 ![Playlist view](doc/playlist.jpg)

-It's not yet 'packaged' for general consumption, but if you're a nerd, you can probably get it to work from the repository easily enough.
+It's not yet 'packaged' for general consumption, but if you're a nerd like me, you can probably get it to work from the repository easily enough.
 (Those screen shots from the 'bootstrap' version.
 I've moved on to FluenUI since then...)

 Also, I migrated everything from Flow to TypeScript, because support from all the modules I use is much better in TypeScript.
 Honestly, the only other thing that seems better to me about TypeScript over Flow is documentation.
-TypeScript is kind of dumb (it doesn't get value propagation as well as Flow) and holy crap is it _slow_.
+TypeScript is kind of dumb (it doesn't get value propagation as well as Flow) and holy crap is it **_slow_**.
 5-10 seconds to type check my 5000 lines of code :o

 ## What's the current state?

 I've got playback working.
-Double-clicking on artists, albums, and songs adds to the 'Now Playing' list.
-Repeat & Shuffle generally work the way you expect.
-`yarn start` will launch it.
-Albums with jpg's/png's in the same folder will display those images in the Album list.
+Double-clicking on songs adds to the 'Now Playing' list.
+Repeat & Shuffle generally work the way you expect. `yarn start` will launch it.
+Albums with jpg's/png's in the same folder will display those images in the playback header.
 Honestly, it's semi-functional.
-Playlists are the next major piece of functionality to add.
+I need to add Album and Artist playback queueing, then custom (auto-saving) playlists are the last major piece of functionality to add.

 ## Stuff to do

 ### _In Progress_

-Migrate to Recoil.
-One of the two key authors is on my team, and it was kinda "his idea".
-It supports React suspense, and I've been drooling over it for about a year.
-Now that it's been open-sourced, I'm going to switch from undux to recoil.
-Undux is completely gone, but I'm not quite back up to feature parity.
-During the conversion, I kept hitting weird React issues with some of the virtualized lists tech I was using, so I said screw it and also started migrating off of Bootstrap and onto FluentUI.
+Migrate to [Recoil](https://recoiljs.org).
+One of the two key authors is on my team, and it was kinda "his idea" (Hi, Dave!).
+It supports React suspense in an incredibly elegant fashion, and I've been drooling over it for about a year.
+Now that it's been open-sourced, Undux is completely gone, but I'm not quite back up to feature parity.
+During the conversion, I kept hitting weird React issues with some of the virtualized list tech I was using, so I said screw it and also started migrating off of Bootstrap and onto FluentUI.
 Honestly FluentUI isn't the prettiest, but it's defaults certainly look better than Bootstrap, plus it's Microsoft tech, so it's relatively well documented, and super-duper scalable.
 The `DetailsList` component is almost magical.
 I highly recommend it.